mahdirezazadeh/siteOcation/README.md

         pip install django-widget-tweaks

 ## Run
-    In siteOcation main directory orun below command in command line or terminal python3 manage.py runserver
+    In siteOcation main directory run below command in command line or terminal python3 manage.py runserver

-    Now by using your browser go http://127.0.0.1:8000/ then it must show you home page of website
+    Now by using your browser go http://127.0.0.1:8000/ and done!